No script

 Top attractions and best places to visit in Timisoara

 With such a diverse cultural background and complex history you can expect an equally rich architectural mix of Baroque, Art-Nouveau, Neoclassical, and, of course, communist-inspired buildings in the main squares of Timisoara.
+The city is renowned for its stunning buildings, many of which showcase the grandeur of Baroque architecture.
+Timisoara's architectural landscape was significantly shaped during the Habsburg era, which transformed the city into a cultural melting pot with a blend of Baroque and Ottoman influences, clearly evident in its main squares and buildings.
 The city is not called Little Vienna for nothing!

 1. Go for a walk in the Old Town area

-The central area in Romania's third-largest city is called Old Town.
-It's circle shaped on the map surrounded by many parks (Roses Park and Central Park being the most popular places) and the Maria Theresia Bastion
+The centrally located area in Romania's third-largest city is called Old Town, which serves as the historical center of Timisoara.
+It's circle-shaped on the map, surrounded by many parks (Roses Park and Central Park being the most popular places) and the Maria Theresia Bastion

-The best way to explore all the nice places and see the beautiful buildings in the city center is on a walking tour.
-But you can also choose a bike tour if you want to go beyond the central area and see more sights.
+The best way to explore all the nice places and see the beautiful historical buildings in the historical center is on a walking tour.
+But you can also choose a bike tour if you want to go beyond the centrally located area and see more sights.

 In the Old Town, there are several main squares with the best places to visit and main sights for tourists.